 I've had as few as one hive and as many as six in a given season.
 I usually try to start with two so that I can notice and correct mistakes with the other hive.
 From 2015-2018 I got packages, including Italian, Carniolan, and Saskatraz.
 Only the Carniolans were close to successful.
 Partway through one season I replaced my queens with Russian breeds, and those rocked through the following winter until they swarmed and disappeared.
 Carniolans have otherwise been my best bet.

 Although I have had a lot of major setbacks, I have become adept at catching swarms.
-As of 2021 I have caught two!
 The first had landed in a low plum tree not far from the hives and was too easy.
 The second swarm landed in the top of a 60' spruce tree near my sugar shack.
 I could not climb the tree or any adjacent tree, nor could I hoist up a trap to get them.
 Rather than let them escape, I went nuclear and skillfully chainsawed the tree down, dropping it in a narrow gap in the surrounding forest.
 The queen survived the crushing fall and regrouped the swarm nearer to the ground where I could scoop them up.
 Between these two swarms, I am ready for literally anything.

 2016: 1.75 gallons (21 lbs)